Kenneth Falconer | University of St Andrews

 Kenneth Falconer is a mathematician who specialises in Fractal Geometry and related topics.
 He is Regius Professor of Mathematics at the University of St Andrews and a member of the Analysis Research Group of the School of Mathematics and Statistics.
 He was an undergraduate (graduating as a Wrangler), research student and Research Fellow at Corpus Christi College, Cambridge.
 He became a Lecturer and then a Reader at the University of Bristol before being appointed Professor at St Andrews in 1993.
 He was appointed Regius Professor in 2017.

 Kenneth's main research interests are in fractal and multifractal geometry, geometric measure theory and related areas.
 His wide-ranging research has involved the description, occurrence, geometrical properties and dimensional analysis of fractal sets and measures.
 For example, his work on projections of fractals led to the concept of the digital sundial (a set with essentially any desired projections in all directions).
-He has derived formulae for the dimensions of specific types of fractals and multifractals such as self-affine sets and non-conformal repellers in dynamical systems.
-He has worked on dimensional and topological properties of random fractals and multifractals, including fractal percolation problems.
-He has recently studied nonlinear partial differential equations on fractal domains and random fractal processes.
-He has published over 100 papers in mathematics journals.
+He has derived formulae for the dimensions of specific types of fractals and multifractals, notably introducing the `affinity dimension' and its relatives for analysis of self-affine sets and measures and non-conformal repellers in dynamical systems.
+He has worked on dimensional and topological properties of random fractals and multifractals, including fractal percolation problems, partial differential equations on fractal domains, and fractal processes displaying forms of statistical self-similarity.
+His other research interests also have a geometric flavour, including the geometry of convex sets, combinatorial geometry and the mathematics of X-ray tomography.
+He has published over 110 papers in mathematics journals.

 Telephone: 01334 476161 Ext.
 3733